Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 • NOVEL in the Directory of Characters and Cult Objects of Greek Mythology:

-I LAKAPIN The Byzantine emperor in 920-945.
-June 115, 948 Roman came from the city of Lakapi in the theme of Likand. …
+I LEKAPINUS Byzantine emperor in 920-945.
+June 115, 948 Roman came from the city of Lacapa in the Likand theme. ...

-• RUSSIA, DIV.
-CLASSICAL PHILOLOGY
+• RUSSIA, SECTION CLASSICAL PHILOLOGY

 The main subject of historical science in Russia is the past of the native country, on which the largest number of Russian historians and ...